 How does retinal work in the skin?

 Like other retinoids, retinal is a ‘cell-communicating ingredient’ that normalises healthy skin function, helping restore it to optimal, youthful ‘settings’.
 In practice, this means it speeds up the rate at which skin regenerates and old cells shed, bringing fresh, glowing cells to the surface faster.
-As a result, wrinkles plump out, brown spots lighten, and you get what’s often called the ‘retinol glow.’
+As a result, wrinkles plump out, brown spots lighten, and you get what’s often called the ‘retinol glow’.

 Oil production in the skin is also normalised, meaning fewer oil slicks, greasy T-zones and spots.
-And there’s more: “They help strengthen the skin barrier, reduce water loss, and protect existing collagen fibres,” says facialist Fiona Brackenbury.
+And there’s more: “Retinoids help strengthen the skin barrier, reduce water loss, and protect existing collagen fibres,” says facialist Fiona Brackenbury.

 So far, so many similarities between retinal and retinol….